5 April 2017 will be ‘switchover day’ for many long-term resident non-doms. If you might be impacted - are you prepared?

 For further information see kpmg.com/uk/nondoms.

-There are significant changes on the horizon for non-UK domiciled individuals in the UK
+There are significant potential tax changes for non-UK domiciled and non-UK resident individuals.

 KPMG has launched a state of the art digital platform that enhances your experience and provides improved access to our content and our people, whatever device you are on.